Michigan Avenue (Chicago)

-Michigan Avenue is a north-south street in Chicago which runs at 100 east on the Chicago grid.
-The northern end of the street is at Lake Shore Drive on the shore of Lake Michigan in the Gold Coast Historic District.
-The street's southern terminus is at Sibley Boulevard in the southern suburb of Harvey, though like many Chicago streets it exists in several disjointed segments.
+Michigan Avenue is a north-south street in Chicago that runs at 100 east on the Chicago grid.
+The northern end of the street is at DuSable Lake Shore Drive on the shore of Lake Michigan in the Gold Coast Historic District.
+The street's southern terminus is at Sibley Boulevard in the southern suburb of Dolton, but like many other Chicago streets, it exists in several disjointed segments.